 Materials Needed: (Refer to the Teacher Note listed below.)
-For each student or each group, provide copies of Handouts #14 through Handout #19
+For each student or group, provide copies of Handouts #14 through Handout #19, pages 64-70.
+(Note: Handout #17 will be used during Activity 3.)

 The focus of this activity is on the following American groups during World War II: